2 Diagnostic horizons and other differentiae

 Gley Profile Form

-A gley profile form is defined by the presence of a reductimorphic horizon with an upper boundary within either 15 cm of the base of the A horizon or 30 cm of the mineral soil surface.
+A gley profile form is defined by the presence of a reductimorphic horizon with an upper boundary within 30 cm of the mineral soil surface.

-Soils with a gley profile form have usually been recognised as poorly or very poorly drained soils in the soil drainage classification of Taylor and Pohlen (1962).
+Soils with a gley profile form have usually been recognised as poorly or very poorly drained profiles in the soil drainage classification of O’Brien et al. (2025).
+Typically, they will give a positive response to Childs’ test.
+A gley profile form can develop due to impeded vertical drainage of surface waters, lateral subsurface flow or a shallow groundwater table.

 Humus-Pan